 Black Friday is an in-store and online shopping event that takes place the day after Thanksgiving.
 Cyber Monday is an online-only event that takes place on the Monday immediately after Black Friday.

 Online retailers often extend these sales until Cyber Monday.
 Cyber Monday is the Monday after Black Friday, so in total, online shoppers get a four-day shopping extravaganza.
 They often have different online sales on each day of the extended shopping weekend.
 This helps them maintain interest in their stores and keeps the customers returning.

 How did the Black Friday sales event start?

 The United States officially marked Black Friday as the day after Thanksgiving at the start of the holiday shopping season in 1952.
 However, the custom originated some fifty years earlier.

 In the first half of the 20th century, there was an unwritten rule that no retailer could start holiday promotions before the end of the Thanksgiving parade.
 Some retailers wanted to start the season earlier despite the rule.

-So they lobbied Franklin D. Roosevelt and got him to issue a presidential proclamation in 1939, which moved Thanksgiving to the fourth Thursday of November, allowing retailers to start the Christmas shopping season early.
+So they lobbied Franklin D. Roosevelt and got him to issue a presidential proclamation in 1939, which moved Thanksgiving to the fourth Thursday of November, allowing retailers to start the holiday season early.
 Eventually, the Friday after Thanksgiving became known as Black Friday.